 The Coach’s Verse: In one verse, Ephesians 4:29 provides coaches with six qualities of communication that can guide their words and actions with athletes.
 Coaches will leave with both the psychological and biblical words that will increase their athletes’ motivation, commitment and performance.

 Dr. Eddie is listed on the U.S. Olympic Committee (USOC) Sport Psychology Registry, meaning he’s approved by the USOC to work with Olympic athletes and teams.
+He received his PhD in clinical psychology from Illinois Institute of Technology.

 As a Certified Mental Performance Consultant and Fellow through the Association for Applied Sport Psychology, and Member of the American Psychological Association and Society for Sport, Exercise and Performance Psychology, Dr. Eddie has the training and experience necessary to help you consistently reach your potential.